 Ever buy a really nice notebook, and it’s so beautiful that you don’t want to waste the first page on something rubbish?
-You want to create something wonderful but your mind goes blank and suddenly all that’s there is a thought that you forgot to buy milk, and a big question mark over what you will actually watch in the evenings now that Love Island has finished (FYI, the new season of Orange is the New Black).
+You want to create something wonderful but your mind goes blank and suddenly all that’s there is a thought that you forgot to buy milk, and a big question mark over which boxset you want to watch next.

 Sometimes it’s not just a new notebook when you get that dry spell.
 It can hit you unexpectedly, and suddenly you’re wondering why you just can’t think of any ideas.
 For me, it always seems to come when I’m particularly busy; my brain seems to disengage the creative part to focus on whatever else I need to do.
 So, just how do you spark creativity?
 I’ve come up with some ideas below, based on what I like to do when I find myself starting at a blank page.